+The SSAD is to be designed in observance of the “privacy by design principle”.
+This includes Constitutional and fundamental human rights protection in addition to applicable data protection law.
 Compliance with GDPR and other applicable data protection legislations underpins the SSAD.

 Comments / concerns / questions to be considered in relation to policy principle #2: